An ODE approach to multiple choice polynomial programming: Implementation details

-It should be noted that the initial temperature $T_1$ should be chosen carefully to make sure that the first equilibrium $\bar{y}(T_1)$ is not a {uninformative} equilibrium {such that every entry of $\bar{y}(T_1)^{(j)}$ is close to $1/d_j$}, otherwise the diversity of approximate MCPP solutions may be largely reduced, and sometimes the algorithm even produces the same solutions for different initial inputs.
-To see this, let's consider the extreme case by fomally letting $T=+\infty$ and replacing $1/T$ by $0$ in Eq.~\eqref{eq:ybar}.
+It should be noted that there is a suitable range for $T_1$ due to the following reasons. \begin{enumerate}[(1)] \item $T_1$ should not be too large or the diversity of solutions may be insufficient.
+To see this, consider the extreme case by formally letting $T=+\infty$ and replacing $1/T$ by $0$ in Eq.~\eqref{eq:ybar}.
 We get $\bar{y}(+\infty)^{(j)}=\bm 1_{d_j}/d_j$, where $\bm 1_{d_j}$ is a $d_j$-dimensional vector with every entry identical to $1$.
-A similar phenomenon happens when $T_1$ is large enough, in which the numerical experiments show that we can only find one equilibrium, $\bar{y}(T_1)$, which is close to $\bar{y}(+\infty)$.
-For some actual problems such as the MAX-$k$-CUT problem, $\bar{y}(+\infty)$ is even a trivial equilibrium for all $T>0$.
+This uninformative equilibrium is independent of the initial point $y_0$.
+A similar phenomenon happens when $T_1$ is large enough, in which the numerical experiments show that we can only find one equilibrium $\bar{y}(T_1)$ for different $y_0$s (and it is close to $\bar{y}(+\infty)$).
+Then the subsequent evolutions of $y$ will be similar.
+Sometimes the method even produces the same solutions. \item $T_1$ should not be too small either.
+Otherwise the ODE will act like a greedy local search.
+This phenomenon is accessible noticing that the SA method is more like greedy algorithm when the temperature becomes smaller and so does the ODE approach. \end{enumerate} In practice, it is not necessary to determine the range precisely.
+To find a reasonable assign for $T_1$, we first choose a small value then double it repeatedly until $2T_1$ leads to uninformative equilibriums while $T_1$ does not.
+Thus the above two requirements are satisfied.